JussiLem/iot-demo/README.md

 Avoids any on-premise or edge software.
 Devices communicate directly to the cloud.
 Tenant isolation and granularity start here: Enforce the devices to publish on MQTT topics scoped by tenant and device.
+Implements automatic tagging of IoT devices for cost tracking and allocation.

 ## Streaming Stack - Real-Time Data Processing